gnois/luaty/README.md

 - Simple lint capability by giving error when
   * Assigning to undeclared (a.k.a global) variable
   * Shadowing another variable in the same scope
-  * duplicated key exists in table.
+  * duplicated key exists in table

 ```
 a = 1              -- Error: undeclared identifier a